jafito/jafito/README.md

 # Icons

-All icons used in this project are from the Tango icon project, either included via the Maven dependency or included from this fork of the original tango
+All icons used in this project are from the Tango icon project, included from this fork of the original tango
 repository: [sebkur/tango-icon-theme](https://github.com/sebkur/tango-icon-theme)